jelber2/hapmers/README.md

 1156746     1145743       0.999637  34.396470    0.999770                 999.725438       0.052275            0.033748            0.044347            0.055095        0.177940        herro
 1281942     1145743       0.980335  17.062956    0.984901                 985.021819       7.253553            2.826602            3.413819            1.954716        4.310809        raw
 ```

-See this [Zenodo Repository](https://doi.org/10.5281/zenodo.13841954) for the Dorado 0.6.0 unaligned BAM file of SUP accuracy reads that can be used with this README.md to reproduce the analyses for the associated manuscript.